apache/jackrabbit-oak/oak-run/README.md

 These options are passed to the various suites and repository fixtures that need them.
 For example the the MongoDB address information by the MongoMK and SegmentMK -based repository fixtures.
-The cache setting controls the KernelNodeState cache size in MongoMK, and the segment cache size in SegmentMK.
+The cache setting controls the NodeState cache size in MongoMK, and the segment cache size in SegmentMK.

 You can use extra JVM options like `-Xmx` settings to better control the scalability suite test environment.
 It's also possible to attach the JVM to a